 The coke sieving unit at SSAB Raahe.

-• Replacing bag filters meant costly production breaks.
-In some cases, the plant was operational only 60% of the time.
+Replacing bag filters meant costly production breaks.
+In addition to the significant downtime from planned maintenance breaks, whenever one of the 200 individual bags in the system would malfunction, the entire system needed to be taken out of operation while it was replaced.
 The replacement work was dirty and a health hazard to workers.

 Solution

-SSAB partnered with Filtrabit to evaluate the dust collection system and identify new solutions to solve the problem in a completely new way, without capital project costs, and taking into account the space limitations at the site.
+SSAB partnered with Filtrabit to evaluate the dust collection system and to find an entirely novel solution to the problem, without capital project costs, and taking into account the space limitations at the site.

-A solution was developed to keep the existing extraction ducting and the old baghouse, but to relieve the dust load in the baghouse system by using a new dust separation system, which was developed by Filtrabit together with the University of Oulu.
-The new system removes the main part of the dust before the air goes into the old bag system.
+A solution was developed to keep the existing extraction ducting and the old baghouse, but to relieve the dust load in the baghouse system by using a new dust separation system developed by Filtrabit together with the University of Oulu.
+The new system removes a significant part of the dust load before the air reaches the old bag filter system.

-Filtrabit’s flow-dynamic filter was installed inside the 15-metre-high filtration unit of the coke sieving plant.
-Filtrabit’s system was connected to only one of the existing filtration system dust collection points, which was considered one of the dustiest locations, where high dust content coke was just arriving to the sieving unit.
-The existing bag filter system continued to also collect dust from nine other locations in later phases of the sieving process.
+Filtrabit’s flow-dynamic dust separator was installed inside the coke sieving unit at the Raahe site.
+Filtrabit’s system was connected to only one of the existing filtration system’s dust collection points, which was considered one of the dustiest locations, where high dust content coke was just arriving to the sieving unit.
+The existing bag filter system continued to collect dust from nine other locations in later phases of the sieving process.

 The coke feeder system at the SSAB Raahe steelworks.

-Dust removal is a two-stage process: the pre-processing cyclone separates coarser particles and Filtrabit’s cone separator removes the very fine dust.
-The fall-out from the coarse cyclone and the fine dust that is extracted in the cone separator, is directed to a dust conveying system and subsequently further to the dust silo.
+The fall-out from the coarse cyclone and the fine dust that is extracted by the separation core, are directed to a dust conveying system and subsequently to the dust silo.

 Results